grassrootseconomics/docs.grassecon.org/docs/legal/scu.md

 ## Preamble

-We **Grassroots Economics Foundation** _(herein called the Founding Member)_ hereby ratify and incorporate the Grassroots Economics Commons Licence 1 [GECL 1](/legal/gecl1/) in the following Economic Commons (herin called the Sarafu Clearing Union) as its Guardian, General Member and Platform Service Provider.
+We **Grassroots Economics Foundation** _(herein called the Founding Member)_ hereby ratify and incorporate the [Grassroots Economics Commons Licence v1](/legal/gecl1/) in the following Economic Commons (herin called the Sarafu Clearing Union) as its Guardian, General Member and Platform Service Provider.

 ## Platform: